fathzer-games/games-core/README.md

 - The iterative deepening search always stop deepening when it find a winning move.
 It prevents finding other deeper winning moves.
 It's not a problem when playing a game, but for analysis, it is one.

 ## TODO
+- EvaluatedMove.compareTo does not sort in natural order which can be confusing
 - Negamax: Store cut moves in transposition table, see if we can speed up sort in case a best move is registered for position (currently, there's a lot of list content manipulation).
 Try to understand why Wikipedia tt implementation seems not to work :-( But maybe it was because when I tested it there was a bug in mat score storage...
 - Implement quiesce evaluation
 - AlphaBeta/Minimax: Verify it's still working and implement move sorting